When Cold Front Crappie Won’t Bite – Check the Big River Tailraces

 The thrill didn’t end there.
 One of our group members, Serena Juchnowski, displayed incredible marksmanship, taking down a magnificent hog sow with a single, accurate shot.
 Her target expertise and the advanced firearm gear she was using left us all in awe.
 Her file was a Savage 110 Hog Hunter with a handsome GRS Bifrost stock chambered in .350 Legend, using Hornady 170-grain SP American Whitetail ammo.
 With the addition of a Pulsar Thermion 2 LRF XL50 1.75-14x50mm Thermal Imaging Rifle Scope, Serena could see in the dark and could see long-distance thermal images in daylight.
 The scope is powered with two rechargeable batteries that provide up to 10 hours of continuous operating time.

 The Pulsar Thermion 2 LRF XL Thermal Imaging Rifle Scope allows viewing and recording mode with download to any Bluetooth-compatible device (your phone) to capture the exact moment of view desired.
-Serena Juchnoswki photo.
+Serena Juchnowski photo.

 Though not necessary in Alabama, the Pulsar Thermion scope provides an impressive 2,500-yard detection range and 875-yard laser rangefinder for pinpoint accuracy.